 - Cook the chicken on the stovetop for a few minutes, then transfer it into the oven to cook for about 16-18 minutes or until the juice runs clear.
 Allow it to rest before slicing into it.

-- To serve the Caprese chicken pasta recipe, spoon the pasta into individual serving bowls and add tomatoes, burrata, and chicken.
+- Spoon the pasta into individual serving bowls to serve the Caprese chicken recipe, and add tomatoes, burrata, and chicken.
 Drizzle the creamy basil pesto atop the pasta and garnish with more basil.
 Serve immediately!

 How to store Caprese pesto pasta salad?

 This cold chicken Caprese salad tastes excellent when served cold so that you can store it in the refrigerator until you are ready to serve.